Today we’re on the hunt for the very best treadmill under £500 on the market in 2021.

 - Build quality – For around the £500 mark, any compromises in materials and quality should be gone.
 No wobbling, thin tube construction, shoddy joints or instability.

-- Size – There’s some shall we say ‘compact’ treadmills on the market.
+- Size – There are some shall we say ‘compact’ treadmills on the market.
 In this guide, we want something serious – a real sturdy, good-sized treadmill, with plenty of space to stretch our legs.

 - Folding goodness – Although many people won’t be storing their treadmill at this price range, the majority of treadmills we review do still ‘flip up’ – at least providing a bit of space in your gym for other things.
 We looked at how easy each treadmill was to fold up and store.